McCleary, Washington: Government

 McCleary has a mayor–council government with an elected mayor and city council.
 The council has five members who are each elected from their respective districts.

 As of 2023, the City of McCleary operated a $12.9 million annual budget, of which approximately $3 million was spent on payroll; the city employed 27 staff.

 Education

+Primary education in McCleary is provided by the McCleary School District.
+Most high school students travel to Elma or Capital High School.

 In 1901, there was a one-room class serving 60 students.
 In 1909, the district was official and a school was built on the current location.
 McCleary has since then had four remodels.
+As of 2026, the school serves 30 preschoolers and 350 students between kindergarten and 8th grade.

-It currently serves 13 Preschoolers and 281 K-8th graders.
-In 1988, McCleary school district began a scholarship program for its students.
-When a student who completed their 8th grade class in McCleary Elementary School graduates high school, they are awarded a scholarship equal to the sum of $55 per year that they attended McCleary, including kindergarten.
-This scholarship may be used for college or any type of skilled training or trade school.
-Most high school students travel to Elma or Capital High School.
+In 1988, the McCleary School District began a scholarship program for its students.
+Pupils who graduated high school, and also completed their 8th grade class in McCleary Elementary School, are awarded a scholarship; the scholarship is equal to the sum of $55 per year of attendance, including kindergarten.
+The fund may be used for college or any type of skilled training or trade school.